matter-labs/zksync-lite-docs/docs/dev/basic.md

 Multiple blocks can be committed but not verified yet.

-However, the execution model is slightly different: in order to not make users wait for the block finalization, transactions are grouped into "miniblocks" with a much smaller timeout.
+However, the execution model is slightly different: in order to not make users wait for the block finalization, transactions are grouped into "mini-blocks" with a much smaller timeout.
 So, the blocks is being partially applied with a small interval, so that shortly after receiving the transaction is is executed and L2 state is updated correspondingly.

 It means that after sending the transaction, user doesn't have to wait for neither block commitment or verification, and